Xerith89/pegasus-api/README.md

 ##### Define a service

-You do this by extending the Service class and providing definitions for `Start :void`, `Stop :void` and `Invoke :any` methods.
+You do this by extending the Service class and providing definitions for `Start :void`, `Stop :void` and `Invoke :object` methods.

-The Invoke method is where your business logic resides, any calls to a database, other services or APIs should be done here.
-Of course you can define and add as many helper methods as you wish to formulate a full response.
+The Invoke method is where you construct a response that will be returned to the caller of the endpoint.
+It should be a JSON object and will services to communicate with eachother.
+You can call other services in your service Invoke or you can call contributors to aid in building your response.
+For instance, you may wish to make a database call and a contributor is probably the best place to do this.

 ##### Add Contributors (Optional)